lavague-ai/LaVague/README.md

 ## 🗺️ Roadmap

-This is an early project but could grow to democratize transparent and aligned AI models to undertake actions for the sake of users on the internet.

-Keep up to date with our project backlog [here](https://github.com/orgs/lavague-ai/projects/1/views/2).
+TO keep up to date with our project backlog [here](https://github.com/orgs/lavague-ai/projects/1/views/2).

 ### 🚨 Disclaimer